 First aid for burns from X-rays and nuclear radiation There is no specific first aid for radiation burns from X-rays or radioactive material.
 Give first aid following the guidelines for first aid for heat burns.
 In an environment where there is radioactive material, protect yourself accordingly.

 How to put out a fire on your clothes

 If your clothing catches fire:

-- 1. Stop moving. - 2.
-Drop to the ground. - 3.
-Roll several times to put the flames out. - 4.
+1. Stop moving.
 Don't run.
 This will only fan the flames.